 Ellis Ross was elected MLA for Skeena in 2017 and again in 2020.
-He currently serves as the Official Opposition Critic for Environment and Climate Change Strategy.
+He currently serves as the Official Opposition Critic for Energy and LNG.

-Ellis worked full time as a taxi boat operator until the Haisla Nation Council requested that he become their first full-time councillor.
+Ross worked full-time as a taxi boat operator until the Haisla Nation Council requested that he become their first full-time councillor.
 Ellis served in this position for eight years, from 2003 to 2011.
-In 2011, Ellis was elected Chief Councillor of the Haisla Nation, and was re-elected by acclamation in 2013.
+In 2011, Ellis was elected Chief Councillor of the Haisla Nation and was re-elected by acclamation in 2013.

-Ellis has been recognized as a business leader by both BC Business magazine and Canadian Business magazine.
-In 2012, Ellis was appointed the inaugural chair of the Aboriginal Business and Investment Council.
-In 2014, he was the only First Nations leader among 25 Canadians invited by then-Finance Minister Jim Flaherty to a public policy and budget retreat.
+Ross has been recognized as a business leader by both BC Business magazine and Canadian Business magazine.
+In 2012, Ross was appointed the inaugural chair of the Aboriginal Business and Investment Council.
+In 2014, he was the only First Nations leader among 25 Canadians invited by then-Finance Minister Jim Flaherty to attend a public policy and budget retreat.

-In recognition of his community service, Ellis was awarded the Queen Elizabeth II Diamond Jubilee medal in 2013 and the Order of BC in 2014.
+In recognition of his community service, Ross was awarded the Queen Elizabeth II Diamond Jubilee medal in 2013 and the Order of B.C. in 2014.

-Ellis actively enjoys golf, soccer, and basketball.
+Ross actively enjoys golf, soccer, and basketball.
 He has a passion for seeing people succeed in athletics, school, and life, which drove his coaching style.
-One of the highlights of his coaching career is coaching the Mount Elizabeth Secondary School senior girls basketball team to a zone championship.
+One of the highlights of his career is coaching the Mount Elizabeth Secondary School senior girl’s basketball team to a zone championship.